In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Soften the rice cakes and mushrooms

-Add the shiitake mushrooms to the pot of boiling water and cook, stirring occasionally, until softened, 3 to 5 minutes.
-Meanwhile, prepare the protein and vegetables.
+Add the shiitake mushrooms to the pot of boiling water, cover, and cook, stirring occasionally, until softened, 3 to 5 minutes.
+While the rice cakes and mushrooms are softening, prepare your protein and vegetables.

 - Trim the root ends from the scallions; cut 4 scallions crosswise into 2-inch lengths.
-Thinly slice the remaining scallions for garnish.
+Thinly slice the remaining scallions on the diagonal for garnish.

 - Drain the mushrooms; discard the stems and thinly slice the caps.